 Next, choose the preferred version, currently, it has two versions one is beta and the other one is stable.
 After the version selection, click on the Install:

-Now once the installation is complete click on Open to launch Slack:
+Now once the installation is complete, click on Open to launch Slack:

 2: Through Slack Deb File

-Another way to install Slack on Ubuntu is by using its deb file which you can download from Slack’s official download page:
+Another way to install Slack on Ubuntu is using its deb file which you can download from Slack’s official download page:

 Once the Slack deb file is downloaded, install it using the Ubuntu default package manager as in the command below: